gurdipgill/CTEC3905Front_End_Web_Development_Assignment2/README.md

-# EEAD ME
+# READ ME

-Prototype screen design
+#Prototype screen design
 https://projects.invisionapp.com/freehand/document/5QNe05I4g

-Navigation plan
+#Navigation plan
 I created a site map using xml-sitemaps following the instructions, furthermore I went on to add my website to the google search console, this is the start of moving myself up the ranks regarding google search.
 It advises the changes that I need to make to make my website compliant and improve the efficacy and most importantly to optimise the search of the website.
 (Xml-sitemaps.com, 2017)

-Code analysis/cleaning tools
+#Code analysis/cleaning tools
 Code analysis/cleaning tools	Checked
-HTML Validator	no errors or warnings (Validator.w3.org, 2017) HTML beautifier	Beautified with 2 space indents (Freeformatter.com, 2017)

-CSS Validator	no errors or warnings (Anon, 2017)
+HTML Validator	no errors or warnings (Validator.w3.org, 2017) HTML beautifier	Beautified with 2 space indents (Freeformatter.com, 2017) CSS Validator	no errors or warnings (Anon, 2017)
 CSS minify	Minified by google (Minify Resources HTML, 2017) Accessibility Checker	Errors solved (Achecker.ca, 2017)

-PARC
+#PARC
 https://www.lynda.com/Illustrator-tutorials/Understanding-PARC-system/145210/170193-4.html
 The PARC system, Contains four main ideas.
  Proximity, which states like objects should be grouped together and separated from non like objects.